jsastre1/jsastre1/README.md

 <h1 align="center">Hi 👋, I am Jonathan Sastre</h1>
-<h3 align="center">I am engineer and technologist awaiting degree, passionate about new 4G and 5G technologies such as Cloud Computing.
+<h3 align="center">I am Systems engineer, passionate about new 4G and 5G technologies such as Cloud Computing.
 I have experience in the area of frontend development.</h3>

 - 🔭 I was working on **Mobile aplication**